bouceka/rescue-us/README.md

 ## Consumers

-Consumers will play a crucial role within our service.
+Consumers will play a crucial role in our service.
 Our consumers will consume data from RabbitMQ, read the payload and mutate the data in our MongoDB.

 ### Consumers/AnimalCreatedConsumer.cs